Montrose and its Basin

 However, the Traill Pavilion and another William Lamb sculpture added a bit of colour.
 The Minesweeper’s job was to patrol the dunes in World War 2, watching for mines that might be swept into the harbour on an incoming tide.
 The original was exhibited in the RSA in 1944, but this statue was cast and installed on the Montrose esplanade in 2000.

-Finally, before we leave Montrose, a few pictures that John took while out on his bike: I love this bridge over the River North Esk.
+Finally, before we leave Montrose, a few pictures that John took while out on his bike: I love this bridge over the River North Esk and the daffodil field.